Newborns may become infected at birth or rarely after birth.

 Diagnosis of HBV Infection in Newborns

 Doctors do blood tests to look for the hepatitis B virus as well as antibodies to the virus.
-Doctors also do blood tests to determine whether a liver disease has developed (see Liver Blood Tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more ).
+Doctors also do blood tests to determine whether a liver disease has developed (see Liver Blood Tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, viral hepatitis in donated blood) and to measure the severity and progress... read more ).

-Prognosis of HBV Infection in Newborns
+Prognosis for HBV Infection in Newborns

 Although the long-term prognosis for chronic hepatitis B virus infection cannot be predicted, it is known that chronic infection early in life increases the risk of later liver disease including chronic hepatitis Overview of Chronic Hepatitis Chronic hepatitis is inflammation of the liver that lasts at least 6 months.
 Common causes include hepatitis B and C viruses and certain drugs.
 Most people have no symptoms, but some have vague... read more , cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
 The scar... read more , end-stage liver disease requiring transplantation Liver Transplantation Liver transplantation is the surgical removal of a healthy liver or sometimes a part of a liver from a living person and then its transfer into a person whose liver no longer functions.
 (See... read more , and liver cancer Primary Liver Cancers Primary liver cancers are cancers that originate in the liver.
 The most common is hepatocellular carcinoma (hepatoma).
 At first, liver cancer usually causes only vague symptoms (such as weight... read more .